 I am very open to this idea.
 It’s a fascinating and rich area of discussion.
 Thinking of roleplaying as an action, or as a mode of play — or perhaps a mode of being — completely transforms the conversation around RPGs and would represent a paradigm shift in game design and popular criticism.
 This is interesting for academics and theoreticians, but perhaps not for players, journalists, and game studios.
 It does, however, serve my interest of exploding RPGs as a video game genre — even the notion of genre itself — and provides a new framework for discussing video game play.

-Sam Liberty is co-founder of Extra Ludic, a consultancy focussed on serious games for real-world impact.
+Sam Liberty is co-founder of Extra Ludic, a serious games consultancy based in Boston, MA.
 He teaches playful design and game criticism and theory at Northeastern University.

 Björk, S. and Holo.
 Games and Design Patterns.
 In K. Salen and E. Zimmerman, eds., The Game Design Reader: A Rules of Play Anthology.
 MIT Press, Cambridge, London, 2005, 410–427.

 Apperley, T.H.
 Genre and game studies: Toward a critical approach to video game genres.
 Simulation & Gaming 37, 1 (2006), 6–23.

 Suits, Bernard.
 The Grasshopper: Games, Life and Utopia.
 Broadview Press, 2014, Chapters 8–10